gleannyc/documentation/docs/docs/visualizing-data/Attributes-Tray.md

 1. Hover over any attribute panel
 2. Select the breakout button on the bottom of the panel [Breakout](Breakout.md)
 3. To add and remove broken out items, just click on a row

+Breakouts sets are pinned.
+They do not update when filters or the underlying data changes.
+If the data has changed significantly, it can be helpful to remove and recreate the breakout.

 ## Sorting Attributes